zephyrproject-rtos/zephyr/boards/arm/rpi_pico/doc/index.rst

 =========

 The SWD interface can also be used to debug the board.
-To achieve this, you can either user SEGGER JLink or OpenOCD.
+To achieve this, you can either use SEGGER JLink or OpenOCD.

 Using SEGGER JLink
 ------------------